ChicoState/ux-amgonzalez18/README.md

 # Angelina Gonzalez UX Journal
 ![ux-amgonzalez18](assets/AngelinaPicture.png)

 My name is Angelina Gonzalez I am interested in pursuing a career in cybersecurity or data science.
+I plan on going to grad school.